Toothpaste Tablets UK: Are They Worth the Switch? | Edinco

 "I was amazed by how soothing and gently cleansing the toothpaste formula was, and the taste of lavender water is very pleasant.
 A very calming toothpaste that left my whole mouth feeling soothed, and my teeth gently cleaned.
 To my pleasant surprise, the toothpaste shade is of a lovely lavender colour too.
 I also liked that the formula is mint-free, as mint can be too overpowering for me.
 Outstanding product, I'm delighted to have come across this brand and formula.
 A beautiful product, thank you."

-Are Toothpaste Tablets More Expensive Than Tubes?
+Are Toothpaste Tablets UK More Expensive Than Tubes?

 What’s the Average Cost per Brushing?